What to Eat & Drink in Israel

 ChickpeasIf you haven’t consumed a chickpea during your time in Israel, you’re doing something wrong.
 This humble legume forms the basis of some of the country’s most popular dishes, such as…

-Msabbaha: The difference between hummus and msabbaha is the texture – hummus is smooth whereas the chickpeas remain whole or smashed in msabbaha.
+Msabbaha: the difference between hummus and msabbaha is the texture – hummus is smooth whereas the chickpeas remain whole or smashed in msabbaha.
 It’s then served with tahini, olive oil, chopped herbs, spices and pita.

 ShawarmaSimilar to the Turkish doner kebab, an Isareli shawarma is made up of slices of turkey, chicken or lamb, which are shaved off a huge slab of meat, served inside a pita with the usual array of salad and condiments.

-SaladForget limp lettuce and watery tomatoes – an Israeli salad is packed with fresh herbs, lemon juice and glugs of olive oil.
-And you’ll be spoiled for choice by the vibrant bowls on offer – tabbouleh (tomato, parsley, mint, bulgur and onion), cauliflower with tahini, marinated aubergine and pickled carrots are all part of a typical spread.
+SaladForget limp lettuce and watery tomatoes - an Israeli salad is packed with fresh herbs, lemon juice and glugs of olive oil.
+And you’ll be spoilt for choice by the vibrant bowls on offer - tabbouleh (tomato, parsley, mint, bulgur and onion), cauliflower with tahini, marinated aubergine and pickled carrots are all part of a typical spread.
 Plump olives and preserved lemons make for the perfect final touch.

-MutabakA sweet specialty found in Jerusalem, mutabak is paper-thin filo pastry filled with soft white cheese, nuts and fruit.
+MutabakA sweet speciality found in Jerusalem, mutabak is paper-thin filo pastry filled with soft white cheese, nuts and fruit.
 It’s folded like an envelope around its contents, baked until it’s hot and crisp, then brushed with melted butter and powdered sugar before serving.